elvece/crud-assessment/readme.md

 ### Client-Side

 1. Render a single *index.html* file, which includes a form for adding (POST) a new superhero.
 Also, display ALL (GET) superheros below the form.
-1. Handle client-side form validation with HTML5 attributes.s
+1. Handle client-side form validation with HTML5 attributes.
 1. Handle the form submission with jQuery.
 This must be a SPA (single page application)

 ### Deployment